The Jesuit Relations: Anthropology from a Jesuit perspective

 Given the Jesuits' objectives, "A few graphic accounts of persecution could be more effective fund-raisers than uninterrupted tales of triumph.
-Ironically, therefore, Jesuit preconceptions about the difficulty of their chore produced a more balanced record of their successes and failures than might be expected.”
+Ironically, therefore, Jesuit preconceptions about the difficulty of their chore produced a more balanced record of their successes and failures than might be expected."

-Because these texts were used to raise revenue for the Jesuit cause, they may demonstrate exaggerations of the progress in converting Indigenous peoples as well as dramatized accounts of encounters.
-Additionally, the Jesuits often wrote about the fighting that took place between Indigenous tribes from a perspective of horror, despite the consistent warring in Europe at the time.
+Because the texts were used to raise revenue for the Jesuit cause, they may demonstrate exaggerations of the progress in converting Indigenous peoples as well as dramatized accounts of encounters.
+Additionally, the Jesuits often wrote about the fighting that took place between Indigenous tribes from a perspective of horror despite the consistent warring in Europe at the time.

-The Jesuit missionaries believed that, through developing an in-depth understanding of Indigenous cultures, they could convert more people.
-One prominent example, Jean de Brébeuf, was known for his attempts to immerse himself in the language, culture, and religious customs of the Huron peoples.
-Specifically, in an entry titled "What the Hurons Think about Their Origin," Brébeuf explained to the audience a Huron creation story, seeking allusions to the Biblical creation story in this description.
+The Jesuit missionaries believed that through developing an in-depth understanding of Indigenous cultures, they could convert more people.
+One prominent example, Jean de Brébeuf, was known for his attempts to immerse himself in the Hurons' language, culture, and religious customs.
+Specifically, in an entry titled "What the Hurons Think about Their Origin," Brébeuf explained to the audience a Huron creation story by seeking allusions to the Biblical creation story in his description.

-Paul Le Jeune also described some customs of the Huron, such as hunting and fishing practices.
-Le Jeune attempted to explain the spiritual context for certain hunting practices, such as explanations for how and why the Iroquois had specific rituals for hunting beaver.
-In his text, Le Jeune expresses skepticism for these traditions' validity.
+Paul Le Jeune also described some customs of the Hurons, such as their hunting and fishing practices.
+He attempted to explain the spiritual context for certain hunting practices, such as explanations for how and why the Iroquois had specific rituals for hunting beaver.
+In the text, he expresses skepticism for these traditions' validity.

 Martyrdom

 St. Kateri Tekakwitha, famous for her conversion to Catholicism.

 Another important theme in these texts is that of martyrdom.
-The Relations included descriptions of Jesuit missionaries being killed or maimed, for example, the death of St. Isaac Jogues, who died after being captured by the Mohawk in 1646.
+The Relations included descriptions of Jesuit missionaries being killed or maimed, for example, the death of Isaac Jogues, who died after being captured by the Mohawk in 1646.
 There is also a graphic description of Brébeuf's death in 1649.
-The text describes the self-mortification of St. Kateri Tekakwitha, an Algonquin-Mohawk woman who converted to Catholicism and lived in the Jesuit mission of Sault Saint-Louis.
+The text describes the self-mortification of Kateri Tekakwitha, an Algonquin-Mohawk woman who converted to Catholicism and lived in the Jesuit mission of Sault Saint-Louis.
 A Relation detailing her story was published in 1744.
-These descriptions of martyrdom were likely used to continue to justify the Jesuits' attempts to convert indigenous peoples, and could have been exaggerated for this reason.
-Even when very few persons converted to Catholicism in a given year, the Jesuits would still use these examples as proof that some were greatly dedicated to their missions, and that they were worthy of continuation.
+The descriptions of martyrdom were likely used to keep justifying the Jesuits' attempts to convert Indigenous peoples and may have been exaggerated for that reason.
+Even when very few persons converted to Catholicism in a given year, the Jesuits would still use those examples as proof that some of them were greatly dedicated to their missions and that they were worthy of continuation.